VeritasSoftware/WebsiteAIAssistant/Docs/README.md

 In the example, the training text data is all public information on the website about the various Schemes offered by the website.

-ACCU has Label 0 and the training text data contains all the information about ACCU scheme.
+Eg. ACCU Scheme has Label 0 and the training text data contains all the information about ACCU scheme.

 You can take a look at the training dataset [**here**](/WebsiteAIAssistant.App/TrainingDataset.tsv)